McEazy2700/Geology-Stuff/300level/second-semester/Gel-321-test-study.md

 * Schist: Forms at higher temperatures and pressures, and thus exhibits mica crystals that are large enough to see without magnification.
 Individual crystal faces may flash when the sample is turned, causing the rock to appear shiny.
 Other minerals like garnet might also be present.
-* Gneiss: Forms at the highest temperatures and pressures, and has crystals large enough to see with the unaided eyes.
+* Gneiss: Forms at the highest temperatures and pressures, and has crystals large enough to see with unaided eyes.
   Gneiss features minerals that have separated into bands of different colors.
 Gneiss usually contains little or no mica because they form at temperatures higher than those under which mica is stable.